lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 Starting points reveals that both user groups predominantly begin their rides in the beach zone of Chicago.
 However, a notable distinction emerges in the dispersion of their chosen locations: members exhibit a wider spread of starting points across the map, suggesting a greater diversity in their riding destinations.
 In contrast, casual users are more concentrated in the beach area, indicating a preference for recreational rides in this specific location.

+Tools used: SQL (Big Query); Microsoft Excel and Tableau.

 ### HYPOTHESIS TESTING
 After completing the initial analysis, I decided to conduct some hypothesis testing using contingency tables and ANOVA to assess the significance of the differences in means and the dependency of the variables.
 Specifically, I utilized the Chi-Square Test for the contingency tables and One-Way ANOVA to analyze the data.
 The results of all tests indicated significant findings, reinforcing the insights gained from the initial analysis.

 This additional step has provided a deeper understanding of the data, and I plan to continue with this analysis to explore the implications further.
 This rigorous approach adds an extra layer of validity to our conclusions and enhances our overall understanding of user behavior.

+Tools used: JMP PRO 17

 ### CONCLUSION
 To sum up, the analysis highlights several key differences between casual users and members.
 Casual users primarily utilize bikes for leisure activities, favoring weekend rides and specific locations like the beach zone.
 Their riding patterns are more dispersed throughout the day, reflecting a focus on enjoyment and relaxation.
 In contrast, members tend to use bikes more for commuting purposes, with significant spikes in activity during weekday mornings and evenings.
 They demonstrate a greater diversity in starting points, indicating a broader range of destinations.